AliMorty/AliMorty.github.io/_teaching/2015-spring-teaching-2.md

 location: "Tehran, Iran"
 ---

 This course was taught by Dr. Rahmati.
-I was in the problem setting team. [more info](https://github.com/AliMorty/2017-spring-algorithm-design-TA)
+I was in the problem setting team.

 This course had 5 assignments:
 * Stable Matching